i0Afnan/alx-system_engineering-devops/0x00-shell_basics/README.md

 - The eighth script moves the file betty from `/tmp/` to `/tmp/my_first_directory`.

 ## 8. Bye bye Betty
-- This nineth script deletes the file betty in `/tmp/my_first_directory`.
+- The nineth script deletes the file betty in `/tmp/my_first_directory`.

 ## 9. Bye bye My first directory
-- This tenth script deletes the directory `my_first_directory` that is in the `/tmp` directory.
+- The tenth script deletes the directory `my_first_directory` that is in the `/tmp` directory.

+## 10. Back to the future
+- The eleventh script changes the working directory to the previous one.